system-zero/system-zero/src/data/semantics/Language.md

   println (ifelseif ("")) # => xy

   # As it has been said the language supports an ifnot conditional, that
-  # it is true when the condition evaluates to zero.
+  # it is true when the condition evaluates to zero:

   ifnot 10 - 10 println ("zero")

-  # for
+  # for loop
   var sum = 1
   func forfun (x) {
     for (var i = 1; i <= x; i++) {